Vanhusmonitorointiprojekti/Bluetooth_beacons_mobile/README.md

 * **Backend:**  [more info about installation](https://github.com/Vanhusmonitorointiprojekti/Bluetooth_beacons#installation)

+  Start RethinkDB server in another terminal window (in the folder where you created the rethinkdb_data folder)

+      rethinkdb
+  Make sure that MariaDB is running as well locally

     How to start monitoring server:

-      .\Bluetooth_beacons\src\realtime_db
+      ./Bluetooth_beacons/src/realtime_db

       node monitorserver.js

-  Start RethinkDB server in another terminal window (in the folder where you created the rethinkdb_data folder)

-      rethinkdb

-   * If program starts with infotext "Socket.io is running on port "... your installation is succesful.
+   * If program starts with infotext "Socket.io running on port "... your installation is succesful.
    * If there is problem with some library for example axios, install the required library: `npm install axios`